What are reasons to reduce child support?

 No- child support does not get cut in half when one child ages out.
 The guideline formula is based on real world numbers in NC for an intact family and how much they spend based on their combined income and number of children.
 There is a certain fixed cost with the first child such as a roof, food, clothes, gas etc… When one child ages out often the guideline amount only goes down by 30%, and it can sometimes go up based on other factors if the Order is old and your income has increased.
 Once all children are aged out and high school graduates you may even have to file a motion to terminate child support, especially if you are under a garnishment order.

 I was just laid off- Does my child support obligation automatically stop?

 No – it continues to accrue at the Court Ordered rate until modified by the Court.
 That is why it is critical to immediately file to reduce your child support if you lose your job.
 Do not expect the Court to retroactively change your back child support for any time period before you file your motion.
 The longer your wait the bigger the arrearage is going to be by the time you get in front of a Judge.

 I can’t afford to file a motion to reduce my child support - What should I do?

 It only costs $20 to file a motion to reduce child support in NC.
-The paperwork is online or at the Courthouse.
+The paperwork is online or at your local Courthouse.
+Be aware some counties have local forms and instruction packets.
 Charlotte even has a self-serve center on the Third floor (limited hours).
 Don’t expect the Judge to have any sympathy for you because you could not afford to hire a lawyer.
 This office offers a $100 consultation fee to consult with a lawyer to get advice on what to do if you want to represent yourself in Court.

-Where do I file to reduce my child support?
+Where do I file a motion to reduce child support?